nasearle/publishing-build-tools/en/codelabs/lab-integrating-analytics/index.md

 We are using the real-time viewing mode because we have just created the app.
 Normally, records of past data would also be available.
-You can view this from the reporting tab by selecting <strong>Audience</strong> and then <strong>Overview</strong>.
+You can view this by selecting <strong>Audience</strong> and then <strong>Overview</strong>.

 <div class="note">
 <strong>Note:</strong> Data for our app is not available yet.
 It takes some time to process the data, typically <a href="https://support.google.com/analytics/answer/1070983#DataProcessingLatency">24-48 hours</a>.